In this example we will show the following:

 The deployment is made up of the following:

 |eda-prep-deployment||Explores and prepares the data for a prediction|

 |prediction-deployment||clean_data: File||prediction: File|

 How does it work?¶

 Step 1: Login to your UbiOps account at https://app.ubiops.com/ and create an API token with project editor admin rights.
 To do so, click on Permissions in the navigation panel and then click on API tokens.
 Click on [+]Add token to create a new token.

-Give your new token a name, save the token in a safe place and assign the following roles to the token: project editor and blob admin.
+Give your new token a name, save the token in a safe place and assign the following roles to the token: project editor.
 These roles can be assigned on project level.

 Step 2: Download the r-xgboost-pipeline folder and open r-xgboost-template.R.
 In the script, you will find a space to enter your API token and the name of your project in UbiOps.
 Paste the saved API token in the notebook in the indicated spot and enter the name of the project in your UbiOps environment.
 The project name can be found on the top of your screen in the WebApp.
 In the image in step 1 the project name is example.